 The program's goals are:

-1. Focused Collaboration across participating degree program at UCSD to train a new generation of cross-disciplinary scientist.
+- Focused collaboration across participating degree programs at UC San Diego to train a new generation of cross-disciplinary scientists.

-2. State-of-the-art Interdisciplinary Training through a technology-centered hands-on graduate laboratory course curriculum.
+- State-of-the-art interdisciplinary training through a technology-centered, hands-on, graduate laboratory course curriculum.

-3. Novel Emphasis on Research aimed at integrative and quantitative analysis across multiple scales of biological organization from molecule to organism in health and disease.
+- Novel emphasis on research aimed at integrative and quantitative analysis across multiple scales of biological organization from molecule to organism in health and disease.